-I am honored and delighted to be the Director of Montclare and look forward to meeting each of you throughout the year.
+I am honored and delighted to be the Director of Montclare and it is a pleasure to be part of such a warm and welcoming community.
 My door is open to all parents and I welcome your suggestions on matters concerning your child.
 I also encourage you to seek the input of the faculty and myself, as we work together throughout the year for your success of your children.

-As a mother of a one year old, I know first-hand how it feels to be embarking on choosing the right school for your child.
+As a mother of a two young children, I know first-hand how it feels to be embarking on choosing the right school for your child.
 Having an M.S. in Early Childhood Education, and a deep understanding of child development, I truly believe in our mission and philosophy here at Montclare Children’s School and look forward to sharing with you everything our wonderful school has to offer!

 My boys genuinely loved coming to Montclare each day and perceived learning to be fun thanks to their extraordinary teams of teachers.
 They continue to love school (I pinch myself daily).
 Just as my children discovered the joys of learning at Montclare, I have found great joy in working as a part of this vibrant community of administrators, teachers and families.
 Although, I never could have guessed how much I would love working in a preschool, now I simply can’t imagine working anywhere else.
 And yes, if you hear singing in the hallways, on the Montclare CD and at graduation – that’d be me!